 No need to pack up this morning.
 We will spend two nights at this spectacular location and can spend the day hiking.
 We can head up Sugar Loaf Mountain or cross the lake and head up into a high alpine cirque.
 With luck we can feast on fresh fish and blueberries for dinner.

 After breakfast we load the canoes and paddle the remaining miles on the lake.
 When the current gets swift, we pull over and prepare to carry our boats and gear on the ½-mile portage trail.
 Once we get back to the river we reload the canoes and carefully descend the remaining rapids.
 After several more miles of fun paddling we make camp where a side creek enters the Delta and the fishing is good.

 No need to hurry this morning, we have only 6 miles to paddle and the current moves us quickly.
 We can spend the morning hiking, fishing or telling stories around the fire.
 When we are ready to head back toward civilization we can paddle down the river and to the waiting vehicles.

-Outstanding guide service.
-Wholesome, delicious, and mostly-organic food.
-All necessary camping gear, boats and safety equipment.
-Select rental equipment is available through Arctic Wild and included in the trip price.
-See complete equipment list.
+Select rental equipment is available through Arctic Wild and included in the trip price

 Temperatures vary dramatically in the Alaska Range.
 Temperatures could range from 90 to 40.
 We will get some good hot weather and some windy cool weather, plus we should be prepared for a bit of rain.
 But generally it should be warm (by Alaska standards) This is the end of mosquito season.
 Bring a mosquito head net and a small bottle DEET repellent for forays into the woods.